CorentiOS/JeudeNim/README.md

 This is a project of my 2nd year school.

-Home Screen : You can play against an other player on the same device
+Home Screen : You can play against an other player on the same device.

 <img src="https://i.imgur.com/RFzk5PA.png" width="200">